MicrosoftDocs/learn/learn-pr/iot/explore-iot-hub-monitoring/includes/6-exercise-review-metrics-alerts-archive.md

 To use the portal to review alerts, complete the following steps.

-1. Close the Metrics graphical display to return to the Dashboard.
+1. Close the Metrics graphical display to return to the dashboard.

 1. In the portal search box, type **monitor**.